KIWi Compass

 Icon representing a lightbulb and an open book.

-A. Fit; B. Complementarity; C. Synergies and opportunities to be gained from the cooperation
+C. Synergies and opportunities to be gained from the cooperation

 In this context, the first step is to assess the potential that could be gained from academic exchange with colleagues abroad so that both parties benefit from the development of their respective departments.
 Here it is possible to employ a wide range of activities, combining them to varying extents with an eye to the long-term development of the international cooperation.
 This could take the form of funding individual early-career academics, joint publications, developing joint study programmes or implementing research projects in international networks.
 Working together to improve structural conditions for teaching and research presents another strategic option where relevant funding programmes are available to help strengthen higher education management.

-Regardless of the orientation of an institution’s overarching strategic objectives and the assessment of cooperation potential, it also remains the case that projects with partners abroad can only be delivered successfully if they rest on mutual trust and shared values, not just shared research interests.
+Regardless of the orientation of an institution’s overarching strategic objectives and how the assessment of the cooperation channel, it also remains the case that projects with partners abroad can only be delivered successfully if they rest on mutual trust and shared values, not just shared research interests.
 Established personal contacts are both the starting point and culmination of all forms of institutional cooperation, and high-quality relationships between individual academics and researchers guarantee the fruitfulness and sustainability of a cooperation, both in academic and human terms.

 From the perspective of higher education leaders and management, it may be necessary when developing and implementing institutional internationalisation strategies to assess if rapid developments in certain disciplines or current events in the sociopolitical environment make it necessary to respond flexibly and, potentially, in ways that are not in alignment with strategic priorities.
 This particularly applies in cases where strategies are designed over longer timeframes.
 For this reason, strategic planning could actually include preserving freedom of this kind and protecting spaces for innovative cooperation projects that do not fall within an institution’s efforts to raise its profile.

-D. Adaptivity; E. Openness
+E. Openness

 This tension between long-term strategic direction and situational adaptivity should be taken into account when implementing internationalisation strategies, particularly where international cooperation is taking place in challenging contexts.